thebetar/sqrumpoker/README.md

 The application is made up of two parts:

 1. A Java (SpringBoot) server component.
-2. A React client component.
+2. A Svelte client component.
+    1. Svelte HeadlessUI.
+    2.

 The server exposes a bunch of basic APIs, which are described in our `openapi` configuration.